admaloch/js-movie-search/README.md

 The intent of this project was to learn about working with API data and delve into the world of asynchronous javascript.
 It is still a work in progress, but is currently functional.

 Issues:
--The results slider isn’t finished so it runs endlessly..
--The slider also needs to be tweaked to properly center searches that only return a few results.
+The results slider isn’t finished so it runs endlessly, and also needs to be tweaked to properly center searches that only return a few results.
 This is a fairly simple fix with css and js.

 Future additions:
 Expand to allow user to search by genrem search by people (actors, director etc..) and search trending shows and movies.